-\--Note: Exhibit 19 is available in a fillable format at http://intranet.fsa.usda.gov.
+--Note: Exhibit 19 is available in a fillable format at http://intranet.fsa.usda.gov.
 CLICK "FFAS Employee Forms/Publications Site" and CLICK "Find Current Forms Using Our Form Number Search".
 For "Form Number", ENTER "2-FLP Exhibit 19".

-2-FLP, Exhibit 19 (Use Agency Letterhead format with local return address.)
-Notice to a Non-Debtor Entity of Intent to Collect by Non-Cent Administrative Offset, Including Internal Administrative Offset From an Entity Member [Date] Dear [ Non-debtor entity name] : [Insert Name of Borrower], who is a member of your entity had a final loss behalf in the amount of [Amount] by the Farm Service Agency (FSA).
-FSA's paymon amount a Federal debt of your entity member.
-This notice notifies you that the debt is FSA intends to take by pro-rata non-centralized administrative offset your entity mem share of any payments your entity is to receive from participation in any USDA progra (this includes any FSA program or contract).
-FSA will use non-centralized administr [Percent] of the payments made to collect the debt owed to FSA until either the entit delinquent Federal debt in full, submits a repayment plan acceptable to FSA or you or successfully disputes the debt through an appeal before the National Appeals Division [Insert Date] the debtor was notified of the opportunity to inspect and copy FSA re debt, propose a written repayment agreement, and request a NAD appeal. ent makes this s now delinquent. aber's percentage ram or contract ative offset of y member pays the r the debtor n (NAD).
-On cords related to the The amount due on the Federal debt will increase as interest accrues at the not guaranteed loan on the date the final loss claim was paid ([In. rate]%). te rate of the You have the right to appeal this notice to NAD in accordance with regulation C.F.R. part 11.
-When you request a NAD appeal, there will be an immediate stay of j the NAD reviewing official issues a final written decision.
-The issue under appeal wi percentage share which the debtor has in your entity and whether the percentage to be If you appeal this notice, your written request for appeal must be postmarked no later days from the date you receive this notice.
-Send the request for appeal to the office o Supervisor, National Appeals Division, [Insert NAD Address] [NAD continued] pro-rata offset until ill be limited to the coffset is correct. than 30 calendar
+Notice to a Non-Debtor Entity of Intent to Collect by Non-Centralized Administrative Offset, Including Internal Administrative Offset From an Entity Member

+Dear [Non-debtor entity name] :

+[Insert Name of Borrower], who is a member of your entity had a final loss claim paid on their behalf in the amount of \$[Amount]] by the Farm Service Agency (FSA).
+FSA's payment makes this amount a Federal debt of your entity member.
+This notice notifies you that the debt is now delinquent.
+FSA intends to take by pro-rata non-centralized administrative offset your entity member's percentage share of any payments your entity is to receive from participation in any USDA program or contract (this includes any FSA program or contract).
+FSA will use non-centralized administrative offset of [Percent] of the payments made to collect the debt owed to FSA until either the entity member pays the delinquent Federal debt in full, submits a repayment plan acceptable to FSA or you or the debtor successfully disputes the debt through an appeal before the National Appeals Division (NAD).
+On [Insert Date] the debtor was notified of the opportunity to inspect and copy FSA records related to the debt, propose a written repayment agreement, and request a NAD appeal.

+The amount due on the Federal debt will increase as interest accrues at the note rate of the guaranteed loan on the date the final loss claim was paid ([In. rate]%).

+You have the right to appeal this notice to NAD in accordance with regulations published at 7 C.F.R. part 11.
+When you request a NAD appeal, there will be an immediate stay of pro-rata offset until the NAD reviewing official issues a final written decision.
+The issue under appeal will be limited to the percentage share which the debtor has in your entity and whether the percentage to be offset is correct.
+If you appeal this notice, your written request for appeal must be postmarked no later than 30 calendar days from the date you receive this notice.
+Send the request for appeal to the office of the Area Supervisor, National Appeals Division, [Insert NAD Address]